salmanyounas1000/Salman-Portfolio-CI-CD-S3/README.md

 # Salman Younas - Portfolio Website

-A modern, responsive portfolio website built with React.
+A modern, responsive portfolio website built with React and deploy on aws s3 bucket with CI/CD github actions.

 ## Features